Supporting a healthy menu in the classroom

 Healthy students are better learners

-Why get students involved in supporting a healthy canteen in the classroom?
+Why get students involved in supporting a healthy canteen?

 - It can help students to have a healthier relationship with food.